Methodology

 What data goes into the index

-The model pulls four public series: the S&P 500, the U.S. 2-year Treasury yield, 5-year breakeven inflation, and the VIX.
-The site keeps only dates where all four series are available together, then computes one daily score from that aligned history.
+The model uses four live market inputs: the S&P 500, the U.S. 2-year Treasury yield, 5-year breakeven inflation, and the VIX.

 What the score is trying to capture

-The framework treats falling equities, rising front-end rates, rising inflation expectations, and higher volatility as signs of growing market stress.
-When more of those signals worsen at the same time, the composite score rises.
+The framework treats falling equities, tighter front-end rates, firmer inflation expectations, and higher volatility as signs of growing market stress.
+The equity leg is now two-sided: a 5-session drawdown adds pressure, while a 5-session rally adds relief.

 How scoring works

-The model looks at the 5-session drop in the S&P 500.
+The model uses the signed 5-session move in the S&P 500.

 2) Rates pressure